Before you start

 Public and/or private news sources – Public is the only option for the open-access tool.
 Archives can be added for INJECT clients; archives can be crawled and added to make them smarter, more easily searchable.

-Relaxed or strict search – With relaxed, the results go a little bit further away from your search topic, which could lead to new ideas.
+Relaxed or strict search – With relaxed, the results go a little bit further away from your topics, which could lead to more and wider new ideas.

 Step 5: Options and assistance